zarpilla/angular-strapi-login/README.md

 **If you love this project then show your love by simply sharing this repo with others and don't forget to put a GitHub star ⭐ !
-Thanks for your support in advance** :pray:
+Thanks** :pray: